Pirates of the Caribbean: Dead Man's Chest

 Parents Need to Know

-Parents need to know that this movie contains a LOT of peril and action-violence.
+Parents need to know that Pirates of the Caribbean: Dead Man's Chest contains a LOT of peril and action-violence.
 Characters are shot at, chased, dragged, trampled, rolled down hills, and nearly roasted over an open fire.
+A severed beating heart is shown in a box.
+Men are put in cages so that their eyes can be plucked out by birds.
+Elizabeth and William are threatened with hanging.
+It's implied that cannibals might eat a dog.
 In one disturbing scene, Will is tied to a mast and flogged by Bootstrap Bill.
 Also, the grotesque pirates and CGI sea creatures are menacing and downright scary.
-And there's lots and lots of rum (yes, we're talking about pirates, but the audience won't be able to buy the stuff for a decade...)
-But depending on the maturity of your kids, this movie is okay for kids 12 and up.
+And there's lots and lots of rum.
+Profanity includes "damn," "ass," and "bloody."
+Innuendoes and double meanings are rampant, notably involving a compass, swords, and fighting.

 What's the story?